quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A003---Generative-Deep-Learning_-Teaching-Machines-To-Paint-Write-Compose-and-Play-OReilly-Media-2023David-Foster--/2gdlt_part04_Generative_Mode.md

 :p What is the main objective of Variational Autoencoders (VAEs)?
 ??x
-The primary goal of VAEs is to approximate the joint probability distribution \(p(x)\) by introducing a latent variable \(z\) and optimizing an approximation using variational inference.
+The primary goal of VAEs is to approximate the joint probability distribution $p(x)$ by introducing a latent variable $z$ and optimizing an approximation using variational inference.
 This allows for learning complex representations while maintaining computational tractability. x??

 ---